Render preview of content with changes (Rmd's and md's are checked)

 In the config_automation.yml file it is set by:

-check-quizzes: no
+check-quizzes: false

-By default, it is set to no. But if you wish to create quizzes on Leanpub, you should set this to yes.
+By default, it is set to false.
+But if you wish to create quizzes on Leanpub, you should set this to true.
 This is not necessary if you only want quizzes for Coursera.
 Leanpub needs a particular format for it to upload correctly.
 This action will look for quizzes in the quizzes directory and check for these items.
 The outcome of these quiz checks will be printed to a GitHub comment on your pull request.

 Check for broken URLs